-The Gap-Analysis (if any) and its outcomes, should be reflected in the ToR and should be used as the basis for creation of the ToR.
+The Gap-Analysis (if any) and its outcomes, should be reflected in the ToR (the basis for revising the initial ToR).

 (e) TERMS OF REFERENCE (TOR)

 - (1) The draft ToR should be prepared in accordance with CAR-11.215(b) for Director General review and approval. - (2) Any updates to the ToR should be accepted/approved by Director General.